Por: Estefanía Romero

 I always sang.
 I didn’t know what kind of music I wanted to sing until I was on high school, the first year I went to the jukebox across the street, where they had hamburgers and you’d had your lunch, and I saw in the jukebox I saw Charlie Parker’s Ree Boppers and I threw up that one I wanted to know what that’s like.
 So I played it and I heard Charlie Parker for the first time and it changed my whole life, I said: oh, that’s the music I’ll dedicate my life to, other I sing it, play it, support it, whatever, it just changed my whole life and I’ve been on my journey ever since, trying to keep the music of jazz and bebop alive, and Charlie Parker and all the disciples of Charlie Parker, like Miles Davis, Max Roach… you know?
 I married Charlie Parker’s piano player Duck Jordan, that’s where I got my last name.

-E: How was being white in a culture of black people’s music… and being a woman?
+E: How was being white (we must remember that Sheila is actually native) in a culture of black people’s music… and being a woman?

-S: It was very difficult being white because Detroit was very prejudiced, they would not like black people, specially a young white girl singing with African American kids, so I had a hard time, but I never thought about color.
+S: It was very difficult being white because Detroit was very prejudiced, they would not like black people, especially a young white girl singing with African American kids, so I had a hard time, but I never thought about color.
 You know?
-I didn’t have that kind of thing growing up because of having being prejudiced against myself for being native… you know?
+I didn’t have that kind of thing growing up because of having been prejudiced against myself for being native… you know?

 E: I am sorry to hear that.